NicholasTrisna/Video-Converter/README.md

 Welcome to the Red Halo Audio and Video Converter!
 This application allows you to convert audio and video files between various formats with ease.

+> [!IMPORTANT]
+> The Red Halo Converter is in a pre-alpha state, and only suitable for use by developers

 ## Features
 - Convert audio files to formats like MP3, WAV, AAC, and more.
 - Convert video files to formats like MP4, AVI, MOV, and more.